 Multifamily Rent Increases To Outpace Income Growth In Southern California

-Rents in Southern California are expected to increase by more than $100/month by 2019, exacerbating a growing affordable housing problem in the region.
+Average monthly rents in Southern California are expected to increase by more than $100 by 2019, exacerbating a growing affordable housing problem in the region.

 Rent growth is outpacing income growth at a rate that is not sustainable in Southern California, according to the 2017 University of Southern California Casden Economics Forecast.